galanonym/.vim/readme.md

     :1,3normal i// - prepends // to every line
     :1,3normal . - repeat last line (dot) operation on lines in range :'<,'>normal @q - repeat makro starting at start of a line on lines in range

+Tab (Layout) Pages

+    :tabe {filename} - open file in a new tab
+    :gt - move to next tab
+    :gT - move to prev tab
+    :1gt - move to first tab etc.

 Command-line window